 Current neurological research by Schore, Siegel, Damasio, Panksepp, Porges, and others, demonstrates that behavioral change comes through sustained forms of self-regulation.
 This workshop examines emotional regulation as the keystone feature of “working a personal program of recovery” espoused by leaders in addiction research such as Nora Volkow, George Koob, and William White.
 Participants explore an integrated schema of recovery that is informed by subcortical brain systems—embodied emotional affects—which play determinate roles for making sustainable cognitive and behavioral changes.
 This workshop introduces therapeutic tools applicable to mental health, substance use disorder, and co-occurring problems like depression, anxiety, and trauma applicable to adolescent and adult treatment.

-- BREAKOUT: Counselors as Shapeshifters: 21st Century Cannabis Treatment and Training, presented by Vanessa Alleyne, PhD, and Lisa Ellis, MA, LAC, LCADC
+- BREAKOUT: Counselors as Shapeshifters: 21st Century Cannabis Treatment and Training, presented by Vanessa Alleyne, PhD, and Lisa Ellis, MA, LPC, LCADC

 At the close of 2020, 36 states in America had legalized the use of medical marijuana, according to the National Conference of State Legislatures.
 Another 15 states and the District of Columbia have legalized small amounts for adult recreational use.
 A year ago, the Pew Research Center reported that 2/3 of Americans favor cannabis legalization.
 This statistic is the polar opposite of just 20 years ago, when 63% of the country said that cannabis should be illegal.
 While we are still coping with the opioid crisis, vaping, and other serious substance use challenges, is there a vision to reorient counselor training to address the altered state of cannabis use?
 How will the field respond to the new cultural hegemony?